iwaheedullah/Frontend-Assignment-task/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Make sure you have installed Node.js in your system
+Make sure you have installed Node.js in your system

-## First Create the project with this command
-npm install -g create-react-app
+First Create the project with this command npm install -g create-react-app

-## Create the Project
+# Create the Project
 npm create-react-app frontend-assignment-task

-## To start the project
+# To start the project
 npm start

-## Libraries I have in this project are
+# Libraries I have in this project are

-## Install ant component desing
+# Install ant component desing
 npm install antd
+or
+yarn add antd

+# install React-Redux Library
+npm install redux react-redux

+# install axios library
+npm install axios